bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfOccupiedSlots_0BB9fPQzj1QRSm5RHDh4up/Documentation.md

-Indicates the number of occupied slots of the device.
+Indicates the number of occupied slots by the device.